-Back in 1980, a notable two-thirds of registered nurses worked in hospitals.
-They ensured patients were comfortable, tended to, and treated during their hospital stays.
+Back in 1980, two-thirds of registered nurses worked in hospitals.
+They helped ensure patients were comfortable, tended to, and treated during their hospital stays.
 Over the years, however, the field of nursing has expanded.
-Today, the Bureau of Labor Statistics reports that about 60 percent of registered nurses work in hospitals.
-But, despite popular belief, these are not solely in general hospital settings.
-Less than one-third of nurses today work in general medical and surgical hospital settings.
-The types of nursing workplaces have become more diverse.
-Specifically, in May 2020, the BLS reported:
+Today, roughly half (52 percent) of RNs work in general, surgical, or specialty hospitals.
+Meanwhile, nurses are increasingly finding jobs in other healthcare environments, such as:

 - Advanced Practice Registered Nurse (APRN) – APRNs treat and diagnose patients in need, and may prescribe medications.
 There are many types of APRNs, all taking on an advanced scope of practice and an expanded role than the registered nurse.
 For this reason, APRNs require at least a master’s degree in Nursing (MSN) to become licensed in this role.